 An astronomical phenomenon takes place within the 5,000-year-old chamber on this day each year.
-It is hoped that the clouds will clear this morning and the light will shine.
+As always, it is dependant on whether the clouds will clear to allow the light to shine.

 The Winter Solstice marks the shortest day and the longest night of the year.

 In the Northern Hemisphere, the Winter Solstice occurs on 21 or 22 December, when the sun shines directly over the tropic of Capricorn.

 At sunrise on the shortest day of the year, for 17 minutes, direct sunlight can enter the Newgrange monument, not through the doorway, but through the specially contrived small opening above the entrance known as the ‘roof box’, to illuminate the Chamber.